devsylva/JediHolocron-API/README.md

 pip install -r requirements.txt
 ```

 5. Change `.env.templates` in the `jediholocron` directory to `.env`.
-Then provide the requierd data specified in the file.
+Then provide the requierd data specifiedd.

 6. Set up the database.